viktor0018/bulletin-board.test/README.md

 All attempts of registration are checked with Google ReCaptcha

-Email and phone fields are unic for all users.
-After registration you will recieve email with verification link.(implemented with the native laravel functionality)
+Email and phone fields are unique for all users.
+After registration you will recieve email with verification link.
+(Implemented with the native laravel functionality)

 <a name="list"/>